Skip to content

 Signature Verification

-Verify webhook signatures for Stripe, GitHub, Shopify, Twilio, Slack, Paddle, Linear, Clerk, Discord, Vercel, GitLab, and Standard Webhooks using the SDK.
+Verify webhook signatures for Stripe, GitHub, Shopify, Twilio, Slack, Paddle, Linear, Clerk, Discord, Vercel, GitLab, Typeform, Standard Webhooks, Meta, Lemon Squeezy, Coinbase Commerce, Razorpay, Cal.com, Intercom, Telegram, Square, HubSpot, Mailgun, Calendly, Mux, Sentry, and Bitbucket using the SDK.

 Overview

 Most webhook providers sign payloads so you can verify authenticity before processing.
-The SDK includes verification functions for 13 providers (12 with cryptographic verification, plus SendGrid which uses IP allowlisting), plus a generic verifySignature that dispatches by provider name.
+The SDK includes verification functions for 27 signed providers, plus a generic verifySignature that dispatches by provider name.
+SendGrid is supported for templates and detection, but not cryptographic verification because SendGrid's Event Webhook security model uses IP allowlisting.

 Generic verifier (works with any supported provider):